-Visit Bernese Highlands
+Visit Bernese Highlands - Bern Tours

 Berns famous clock tower has become an icon at the western city gate.
 Climb 400 cathedral steps for imposing views of distant, snow-capped Alps.
 Extraordinary myths and legends surround Gruyères Castle that sits on Fribourg’s imposing Alpine foothill.
 Vineyards, a lake, wild gorges and gushing waterfalls envelop Neuchâtel to the west of Bern.

-Facts About Bern and Bernese Highlands...
+Facts About Bern & the Bernese Highlands

 Bern has a cohesive collection of journeys that will take you on charming Bern city tours.
-The much-loved 15th-century city is brimming with history and fascinating tales and delicious food such as the Bernese Haselnusslebkuchen.
+The much-loved 15th-century city is brimming with ahistory and fascinating tales and delicious food such as the Bernese Haselnusslebkuchen.
 Picture postcard perfect, the ancient town flourishes as it burrows into the protective River Aare as wild meadows lead to the imposing Alps.